The Relational Origins of Rules in Online Communities: Findings

 \subsection{Making the Decision to Change the Rules}

-Finally, after encountering and observing problems and deliberating over potential solutions, community leaders needed to ultimately decide whether or not to change the rules.
-Governance procedures vary to a degree within each setting, but we observed some patterns: 1) autocratic decision-making for leaders of Fediverse communities, 2) oligarchic decision-making for leaders on Fandom, and 3) a (limited) implementation of democratic participation for rule change decision-making for some Reddit communities.
+After encountering and observing problems and deliberating over potential solutions, leaders would decide whether or not to change the rules.
+Decision-making processes varied within each setting, but we observed some patterns: 1) autocratic decision-making for leaders of Fediverse communities, 2) oligarchic decision-making for leaders on Fandom, and 3) a (limited) implementation of democratic participation for rule change decision-making in some Reddit communities.

-Simply put, the Fediverse leaders we spoke to \textit{rarely} changed their rules.
-Most problems they encountered originated in external servers and were resolvable through the Fediverse's ``defederation'' system of blocking entire servers from interacting with their communities.
-Internal problems were rare because new members were frequently vetted in the registration process to join.
-Leaders often felt like they deserved to govern their communities exactly as they desired, sanctioning rule breakers without worrying about backlash.
-FV4 described this approach to decision-making the Fediverse: \begin{quote} ``Ultimately...
+Fediverse leaders we spoke to \textit{rarely} changed their rules.
+When rules were changed at all, they were mostly revised ``to make them more clear'' (FV11).
+Most problems they mentioned originated in external servers and were resolvable through the Fediverse's ``defederation'' system of blocking other servers from interacting with their communities.
+Internal problems were reportedly rare because new members were often vetted in a registration process to join.
+Additionally, Fediverse leaders often felt like they deserved to govern in a seemingly autocratic fashion, sanctioning rule breakers without worrying about backlash.
+FV4 explained their reasoning: \begin{quote} ``Ultimately...
 I'm paying to run the server.
 I don't really wish to pay to give someone who's been flagrantly awful a platform.
 They can go build their own soapbox.
-I don't wish to use my time and money and resources to give them a broader audience.'' \end{quote} FV4 highlights the fact that leaders of Fediverse communities not only have to volunteer their time to govern but also have to spend money to pay for hosting their Fediverse server---operating costs that leaders on platforms like Reddit and Fandom do not shoulder.
-Rather than join a community to challenge their rules, members are expected to know and respect ``the rules and the norms of operation...for a community that you're engaging in,'' and treating joining a Fediverse community like you're ``engaging with a contract with a company'' (FV13).
+I don't wish to use my time and money and resources to give them a broader audience.'' \end{quote} FV4 highlights an arrangement that's common for Fediverse admins but absent for leaders of subreddits and Fandom wikis: they must shoulder the responsibility and operating costs of hosting the community's web server.
+Consequently, they felt this granted them more control over their communities' governance.
+Rather than join a community to challenge their rules, Fediverse leaders felt like members are expected to know and respect ``the rules and the norms of operation...for a community or treating joining a Fediverse community like you're ``engaging with a contract with a company'' (FV13).
 As a result, the rules often reflected what leaders ``want personally in a community experience or social media experience.''
-(FV1) When members are responsible for finding a Fediverse community that aligns with their beliefs, and leaders justify autocratic governance because they "pay the bills," the initial rules set by leaders often remain unchanged.
-In rare cases when rules were changed at all, they were mostly revised ``to make them more clear'' (FV11).
+(FV1)